6.2 Administration and governance

 Higher education institutions in Denmark have a long tradition of academic freedom and autonomy.
 The ministry lays down the overall regulations for all higher education institutions.
 This includes regulations concerning the admission of students, the structure of studies, programmes offered, awarding of degrees, and appointment of teachers and academic staff.
 The individual institutions are then responsible for drawing up and updating their study programmes, indicating the aims, scope and duration, form, and contents of the courses, as well as a description of the syllabus.

 The ministry and the individual higher education institutions establish a four-year strategic framework contract.
 The contract establishes strategic targets that the education institution must fulfil in the contract period in order to receive the full funding from the ministry.
 The board of the education institution has the overall responsibility for the education institution and the rector is responsible for the daily management.
 Every year, the higher education institution must provide an annual report and a balance statement in relation to the strategic framework contract as part of the monitoring of the education institutions.
-The Danish Agency for Institutions and Educational Grants is responsible for the monitoring of the education institutions.

 The Ministry of Culture is responsible for the overall legal framework.
 The education institutions under the ministry determine how the education institutions are organised in practice within the framework of the Act on Artistic Education Institutions (Lov om de videregående kunstneriske uddannelsesinstitutioner) and its ministerial orders.